 Hestia's throne was simple, not at all flashy, much like her personality.
 It was made out of gold which was enchanted to not give off any sparkle.
 Tongues of fire licked the armrests, but it didn't seem to bother Hestia as she laid her arms on there.
 As as did so, her appearance changed, now wearing a brown cloak much like her last one, yet this was now outlined with gold.
 A diadem rested upon her forehead with only a ruby fixated on the tiara.

-"Not exactly my style," Hestia murmured, although her face was one of happiness.
+"Not exactly my style," Hestia murmured, but she looked quite glad.

 "Now, let the festivities begin!"
 Zeus declared.